donghwan1994/PolypSeg_PL/README.md

 ## Download backbone weights

-Make `./weights` directory and download the backbone and VGG-16 (for LossNet of MSNet) weights into the directory.
+Make `./weights` folder and download the backbone and VGG-16 (for LossNet of MSNet) weights into the folder.

 ## Training Polypsegmentation methods